Teaching Ethics Program

 - Through TEP, USC students have an innovative opportunity to respond to the USC Levan Institute challenge to engage with, understand, and internalize the timeless values at the core of our humanity.

-Attention USC students: Sign-ups for Fall 2013 begin September 5.
+Attention USC students: Sign-ups for Spring 2014 begin January 30.

 Advance training is required to be eligible for sign-ups.